-Pull Mechanism : The algorithm for pull mechanism is similar to the heuristic used in DONet (Zhang et al., 2005) and BitTorrent (B. Cohen, 2003).
+The algorithm for pull methods is similar to the heuristic used in DONet [16] and BitTorrent [5].
 The main purpose of the pull method is to request the rarest packets among those that are locally available, and to distribute the request across different possible suppliers.
 The pull algorithm is shown in Figure 5.